 EPILEPSY MANAGEMENT SERVICES

-At the Orlando Epilepsy Center, we provide comprehensive care for Epilepsy management.
-We can help in all stages of Epilepsy care: initial diagnosis, work up, treatment and long-term management.
-Each patient is treated with an individual plan of care in order to find the best available treatment option.
+At the Orlando Epilepsy Center, we provide comprehensive care for Epilepsy and Seizure management.
+We help in all stages of Epilepsy care: initial diagnosis, workup, treatment, and long-term management.
+Patients’ are treated with an individual plan of care to find the best available treatment option.

 Some people with seizures will respond well to medication and may go on to live seizure-free for years or even a lifetime.
 However, some people with Epilepsy do not respond to medications and will continue to have uncontrolled seizures.